slowernews/wisdom-tldr/chapters/chapter_appendix.md

 finders + grinders (work bees) + minders

 <!--
+people of all political persuasions

+dreamer + maker + manager

 introverts have more probability of being an expert in their field extraversion is not good for mastery most people are not extremes and most people are in the middle